JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 -----

 **(3) CleanTextSheet**: Once you have completed worksheets MainBoard and TotalsBoard to your liking, navigate to the CleanTextSheet worksheet and:
-- first, click on the filter button located in cell A1
+- first, click on the filter button located in cell A27
 - second, check the box for (Select All)
-- third, uncheck the box for the value 0 (located right under (Select All))
-- fourth, scroll all the way down and uncheck the box for (Blanks)
+- third, scroll all the way down and uncheck the box for (Blanks)
-- finally, click the OK button
+- fourth, click the OK button

 You should now be able to see all the logins and their corresponding roles.